Nefsen402/destam-dom/README.md

 ```bash
 npm run dev
 ```
-And navigate to one of the compliment `.html` files for each implementation.
-For instance, if you wanted to see the result of `examples/basic.js`, navigate to `examples/basic.html` in the browser.
+And navigate to one of whe compliment `.html` files for each implementation.
+All examples are served from the root.
+For instance, if you wanted to see the result of `examples/basic.js`, navigate to `/basic.html` in the browser.